-Which piece are you most excited about for your upcoming First Friday exhibit?
+Which piece are you most excited about for your upcoming First Friday show?

-Can you tell me about the theme of your show?
+Can you tell me about the theme for your show?

-What do you like/dislike about your show?
+What do you like or dislike about your show?
 Any frustrations during production?

 What advice would you give young artists?